tranqui/sadkat/README.md

-# sadkat: single-aerosol drying kinetics and trajectories
+# SADKAT: single-aerosol drying kinetics and trajectories
 **A python package to model aerosol drying, brought to you by this cat's tears.**

 <img alt="The droplets are brought to you by a very sad kitty" src="https://thypix.com/wp-content/uploads/sad-cat-2.jpg" width="300" />